I feel like the worst possible person to be speaking about Advent.

 But unfortunately, I lost my mind and I decided to use the ~free printable~ as inspiration to hand paint little wooden cut-outs and make a set of Jesse Tree ornaments.

-Somehow in my mind, I thought that these little ornaments would become a family heirloom, passed on to my grandchildren and great grand-children.
+Somehow in my mind, I thought that these little ornaments would be a family heirlooms, passed on to my grandchildren and great grand-children.

 That may seem a little self-centered, but this whole project became a means of feeding my heart and my need for creativity.
 I love the fact that we will be able to use them year after year and I hope it will be a sweet memory for my boys.
 But even so, this became a gift for my own heart.
 It almost became a means of self-care.
 My soul longs for a creative outlet and I became quite uncharacteristically dedicated to seeing this thing through.